Best Indoor Floor Plants

 Dragon Tree

-Popular among beginner green thumbs, Dracaena marginata plants tops our list of the best indoor floor plants.
+Popular among beginner greenthumbs, Dracaena marginata plants top our list of the best indoor floor plants.
 Though often used as a table plant, Dracaena marginata grows impressively into tall trees with multiple canes and several long, thin, green leaves trimmed in dark red.
 They make a desirable and expensive specimen plant due to their thick, twisted, and woody canes.
-Dracaena marginatas, or Madagascar Dragon trees are low-maintenance plants as sometimes called, easy-care, durable indoor plants that suit offices and homes best. they are known for removing harmful chemicals from the air.
+Dracaena marginals, or Madagascar Dragon trees, are low-maintenance plants, sometimes called easy-care, durable indoor plants that suit offices and homes best.
+They are known for removing harmful chemicals from the air.

 Light

 They prefer medium light but can thrive in low-light situations as well.
-But they still, however, should not be kept in low light conditions as it impedes the growth rate and reduces the size of new leaves.
-Keep away from direct sunlight as it burns the leaves.
+However, they should not be kept in low light conditions as they impede the growth rate and reduce the size of new leaves.
+Please keep away from direct sunlight as it burns the leaves.

 Water